 Pergola: This is where the roof of the home does not extend out past the edge of the house.
 Instead, the pergola porch uses supports and crossbeams to create a sem-covered “roof.”
 It is generally flat and creates a shaded area for a sitting space.

-Whether as an attractive way to welcome visitors to your home or as a living space that faces onto your community, your front porch is an important part of your home.
+Whether as an attractive way to welcome visitors to your home improvement or as a living space that faces onto your community, your front porch is an important part of your home.